evalaplace/evalaplace.github.io/_pages/about.md

 Before I began my PhD, I
 completed a Bachelor of Science and then a Master of Science degree in physics at the
 [University of Tübingen](https://uni-tuebingen.de/), Germany.
-I specialised in the field of high energy astrophysics and focused on understanding the properties of accreting X-ray pulsars and Be X-ray binaries.
+I specialized in the field of high energy astrophysics and focused on understanding the properties of accreting X-ray pulsars and Be X-ray binaries.
+I completed my Bachelor thesis at the [European Space Astronomy Centre (ESAC)](https://www.esa.int/About_Us/ESAC), in Madrid, Spain, during a three months traineeship.
+  For my Master's thesis I visited the MAXI laboratory in [RIKEN](https://www.riken.jp/en/research/labs/rnc/high_ener_astro/) for 9 months in part as an [International Program Associate](https://www.riken.jp/en/careers/programs/ipa/).

 For my research projects, I had the opportunity to work at the [Institut für Astronomie und Astrophysik](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/physik/institute/astronomie-astrophysik/institut/astronomie/forschung/prof-santangelo-abteilung-hochenergieastrophysik/) in Tübingen, Germany, at the [European Space Astronomy Centre (ESAC)](https://www.esa.int/About_Us/ESAC) in Madrid, Spain,